galaxyproject/admin-training/sessions/15-job-conf/job_conf.md

 Both destinations and handlers can be grouped by **tags**:
 - Allows random selection from multiple resources
-- Allows concurrency limits on both destination and group level
+- Allows concurrency limits at the destination group level
-- Decision-based selection available via dynamic job runner (later)

 ---
 # Job Environment